Rehabilitation and Compensation

 These benefits may be available in addition to other forms of compensation and benefits.
 You should seek legal advice from a Slater and Gordon lawyer in our superannuation and insurance department regarding your entitlement to claim compensation.

-If you have been injured or bereaved as a result of service to the Australian Defence Force and would like more information about how we can help you, please contact us via the form on this page or by calling us.
+If you have been injured or bereaved as a result of service to the Australian Defence Force and would like more information about how we can help you, please contact us online or call us.